openmsi/openmsimodel/docs/source/user_info/entity/entity.rst

 * Less lines of code for development!

-Learn more about our layers:

 .. toctree::
-   :maxdepth: 2
-   :caption: Contents:
+   :caption: Learn more about our layers:

    core_element
-    gemd_elements
+   gemd_element